Major Robert Balkcom

 Major Robert Balkcom is the South Adjutant of the Georgia State Patrol.
 His appointment is effective October 1, 2020.

-As the South Adjutant, he oversees the operations of Troops F, G, H, and I, the Recruiting Unit, the Implied Consent Unit, the Criminal Interdiction Unit (CIU), the Specialized Collision Reconstruction Team (SCRT) and the State of Georgia Special Weapons and Tactics (SWAT) Team.
+As the South Adjutant, he oversees the operations of Troops F, G, H, and I, J, K, South Nighthawks DUI Task Force, the Recruiting Unit, the Implied Consent Unit (ICU), the Criminal Interdiction Unit (CIU) Specialized Collision Reconstruction Team (SCRT), the State of Georgia SWAT Team, and four Communication Centers.
 He was appointed to this position on September 30, 2020.

 Major Balkcom recently served as the Troop F Commander of the Georgia State Patrol overseeing Post 16 - Helena, Post 18 - Reidsville, Post 19 - Swainsboro, Post 20 - Dublin, Post 21 - Sylvania, Post 45 - Statesboro, the Troop F Communications Center, and the Troop F Specialized Collision Reconstruction Team.